Do you ship immediately?

 Is the clip of The ClipSlip covered on the inside?

 Yeah, sure!
 It is lined entirely with natural veg tan leather.
-Or - new - with synthetic fiber felt!
+The Maremma variant even on both sides.

 What's the difference between all the leathers?